Select a FAQ below to open up the answer.

 By Bob Deffinbaugh

-Are pastors required to give a tithe or give?
+5. Are pastors or fulltime elders required to give a tithe or give to the church?

 The first thing I would say is that there is no difference between “pastors” and other believers so far as what Christians should or should not do.
 If anything, the standard for church leaders is higher, not lower (see 1 Timothy 3 and Titus 1).
 Leaders are to serve as examples to the flock, leading by example and not just by instruction (see Hebrews 13:7; 1 Peter 5:3).